 Engage and Entertain

-According to Sprout Social, 50% of marketers say posts that entertain are more effective than discounts and sales content.
+According to Sprout Social, 50% of marketers say posts are more posts that entertain are more effective than discounts and sales content.
 Knowing your audience and creating visually appealing, engaging content, will draw the consumer in.
 Stay relevant and be quick to respond.

 Algorithms are tricky and there is no way around them if you’re using social media.
 Take the time to do the research and put yourself in the best position for when these inevitable changes occur.
 Keep your content purposeful, promote the right content to the right people, and always be willing to adapt.